 Due to Scouts having a wide array of merit badges, we believe that Bluff Lake can best support its scouts through request-based programming.
 In collaboration with our educators, scouts can learn and perform specific aspects of merit badge requirements at our site.
 Below is a list of merit badge categories that we believe Bluff Lake can best accommodate:

 - Environmental Science

 - Soil and Water Conservation

-If you would like to register for a program, please use the registration link above.
+If you would like to register for a program, please Register Here.
 In the “any customization requests or other comments” section please specify which badge you are working towards and if you have specific sections of the badge that you would like to work on.
 Following this, an educator will reach out to help create your custom program.